WhiteHatCyberus/SNORT-GUI/README.md

 ### Pre-requisite

-1. A Linux distro (preferably Ubuntu).
+1. A Linux distro that has snort installed (preferably Ubuntu).

 ### Download

-1. Download the latest `snortgui-enterprise-edition.zip` release (tag: v2) available in the "Releases" tab.
+1. Download the latest `snortgui-ENTERPRISE.zip` release (tag: v3) available in the "Releases" tab.
 2. Alternatively, download via Git, and navigate to "snort/snortgui/" for application files.
 > **Note**: If you opt for **method 2**, rename the `resources` folder to `.resources`.